 When a non-HP cartridge is installed, the NON HP CARTRIDGE DETECTED message appears on the printer control panel display.
-You must press the CANCEL JOB button to continue printing.
+You must press the CANCEL JOB (LJ 9500) or the STOP (LJ 9500mfp) to continue printing.
 The message remains on the control panel display until all of the non-HP cartridges are replaced with authentic HP cartridges.
 The non-HP cartridge cannot report on the status of the print cartridge, such as the amount of cartridge life remaining, the estimated number of pages remaining, the number of pages printed, and other supplies information.